Capital districts and territories: Niger

 Niger's capital, Niamey, comprises a capital district of Niger.
 It is surrounded by the Tillabéri Department.

 Nigeria

 Nigeria's capital Abuja is located in the Federal Capital Territory.
 The Territory was established in 1976, and the capital was formally moved from Lagos (the historic capital) in 1991.

+In addition, Awka, the capital of Anambra State, within Nigeria, is part of Awka Capital Territory.
+While this is mainly a geographical name for the metropolitan area, a state government body, Awka Capital Territory Development Authority, has been significant in terms of urban planning.

 North Korea

 North Korea's capital city, Pyongyang, while traditionally located within South Pyongan Province, is currently seen as a "directly governed city" (chikalshi 직할시).
 For a time, Pyongyang was considered a "special city" (t'ŭkpyŏlshi 특별시), to make it equivalent to its South Korean counterpart, Seoul.

 Norway

-Oslo does not belong to any county of Norway.
-The counties of Norway have two ways of management.
-The county councils are elected by the people and are responsible for example for health care, but Oslo has no county council, instead the city handles such tasks.
-The other way is the governor, a national representative in the counties.
-The governor of Akershus is responsible also for Oslo.
+Oslo acts as a consolidated city-county, and is separate from the other counties of Norway.
+All counties are co-governed by a county council and representatives from the national government.